DylanSCRIPTGUY/DylanSCRIPTGUY/README.md

 - 👋 Hi, I’m @DylanSCRIPTGUY
 - 👀 I’m interested in ...
-Making small terminal programs.
+Operating systems
 - 🌱 I’m currently learning ...
-Html and Css
+PHP and Assembly
 - 💞️ I’m looking to collaborate on ...
-The GNU project
+An operating system